dbrattli/Expression/notebooks/01 - Introduction.md

     return _compose
 ```

-It is basically iteration of the functions keeping an accumulator with the currently composed functions.
+It is basically an iteration of the functions keeping an accumulator with the currently composed functions.

 ## Believe the Type